Naanga Romba Busy: Plot

 Kuberan, a small-time crook, needs money to escape from police.
 Kumaravel is an honest police officer whose wife Sangeetha suffers from thyroid cancer, but he has no money to save her.
 Karthik is a poor carpenter who falls in love with rich girl Meera and also needs money to marry her.

-During the time of demonetization 2016, Kumaravel hatches a plan who works in IB, using Kuberan, to conduct fake IT raids on the black money holders, and the plan succeeds.
+During the demonetisation of banknotes in India in 2016, Kumaravel who works in IB hatches a plan, using Kuberan, to conduct fake IT raids on the black money holders, and the plan succeeds.
 Kumaravel asks Kuberan to stop the raids, but the situation becomes critical when Sangeetha needs more treatment to cure her cancer.
-Kumaravel agrees to raid one last time, and Kuberan raids a house, gets crores in old currency and finds Karthik in the house owner's bedroom, but on Karthik's request, Kuberan agrees not to tell anyone about Karthik.
+Kumaravel agrees to one last raid, and Kuberan raids a house, gets crores in old currency and finds Karthik in the house owner's bedroom, but on Karthik's request, Kuberan agrees not to tell anyone about Karthik.
 Kuberan argues with Kumaravel about the raid, and Karthik discovers that the raid was fake and asks for a share in the money.

-The money actually belongs to corrupt officer ACP Ravichandran.
+The money actually belongs to corrupt police officer ACP Ravichandran.
 He learns that the raid was fake and begins to investigate.
 Kumaravel tells that the CBI raids everywhere were to exchange old notes to new, and everyone is in urgent need of money, so he plans to steal in the house of notorious corporate Oorandai Govindan's, but the plan fails.
 Karthik leaves the group for the sake of his future child.
 Kumaravel goes back to an honest living and surrenders the money to Ravichandran.
 Kuberan raids Govindan's house with a new team and gets 15 crore new currency notes while dealing with Govindan.
 Ravichandran arrests Kuberan and takes the whole black money himself.
 However, Kuberan captures the whole thing in a secret camera.
 Finally, Ravichandran releases Kuberan and also gives a share in the money.
 Also, Sangeetha gets aid from a foundation for treatment.
 Karthik also marries Meera, who also gets a share in the money which Kuberan got.
 Kumaravel serves the duty with honesty, Karthik, his wife and Kuberan goes to Bangkok and settle there.